-Jean-Victor Schutz did not stop traveling all over the France and in the Europe to look for new clients.
+Jean-Victor Schutz did not stop traveling all over France and Europe looking for new clients.
 It is a little before the 2000th year that the bottle crossed over the ocean.
 Today it is 35% of our production that is sale abroad, in more than 25 countries.

 A growing vineyard

 As the years go by, the vineyard of the family Ruhlmann-Schutz grown up : from 7 hectares in 1995 to 20 hectares in 2005.
-Furthermore, without workforce before, the Family can rely on about ten employees at that time.
+On another note, without workforce before, the Family can rely on about ten employees at that time.

-Summer 2015, a big time for the Family : Louise-Anne & Jacques-Emile RUHLMANN with Thomas and Antoine SCHUTZ suggest to their parents to launch into a new challenge : to develop a new vineyard 800 km away... in the Corbières near of Narbonne.
-They had in mind to diversified and complete the range of Alsacian wines.
+Summer 2015 marked an important moment for the family, when Louise-Anne and Jacques-Emile Ruhlmann, along with Thomas and Antoine Schutz, proposed to their parents that they take on a new challenge by developing a new wine estate 800 km away... in the Corbières near Narbonne. .
+They had in mind to diversified and complete the range of Alsatian wines.

 After a whole year of work in a totally different region : the first vintage of Château Valmont is born.
 This one is called "Aventure", simply reflecting the saga of the family Ruhlmann-Schutz, now working with the 3rd generation.